Tips for Co-authoring a Book

 Once you have a schedule in place with clearly defined deadlines and responsibilities, decide how you will communicate and share work as you progress through the novel.
 Maybe you don’t live near each other and will need to use online resources and technology to communicate.
 Fortunately, there are many tools co-authors can take advantage of while working remotely:

-• You might use Google Docs to share projects.
+- You might use Google Docs to share projects.
 With Google Docs, each author has real-time access to their partner’s work.
-Authors can leave comments or suggestions in the margins of the page, making it easy to edit on the go with real-time feedback from your writing partner.
+Authors can leave comments or suggestions in the margins of the page, making it easy to collaborate and edit on the go with real-time feedback from your writing partner.

 Also, decide if you are going to use text messages, phone calls, or emails as part of your communication strategy.
 Are you going to have daily or weekly Zoom check-ins where you can discuss the progress of the project?
 How often will you have those meetings, and what day and time would be best?
 Be sure to set expectations on times to reach out.
 If you’ve decided not to write on the weekends, you might also put in the agreement that work communication on the weekend is off-limits.